Program and speakers

 Per Barth Lilje

-Head of Department for the Institute of Theoretical Astrophysics at the University of Oslo (UiO)
+Professor at the Department for the Institute of Theoretical Astrophysics at the University of Oslo (UiO)

-Per Barth Lilje is professor and Head of Department for Institute of Theoretical Astrophysics at Universitetet i Oslo.
-He received his PhD degree in physics from University of Cambridge in1988, continuing as a postdoctoral researcher fellow at the Canadian Institute for Theoretical Astrophysics in1988 – 1989 and as a NORDITA-fellow in Copenhagen from 1989 to 1992.
+Per Barth Lilje is professor and former Head of Department for Institute of Theoretical Astrophysics at Universitetet i Oslo.
+He received his PhD degree in astronomy from University of Cambridge in1988, continuing as a postdoctoral researcher fellow at the Canadian Institute for Theoretical Astrophysics in1988 – 1989 and as a NORDITA-fellow in Copenhagen from 1989 to 1992.
 Since 1992 he has been permanently affiliated with the University of Oslo.

 Per Barth Lile’s main academic interests covers cosmology, large-scale structures in the universe, the cosmic background radiation and astrophysical space projects.